Careless Memories: Other appearances

 When the song "Is There Something I Should Know?" was issued as a single in the US, "Careless Memories" was placed on the flipside.
 The song was also a favourite live staple throughout the 1980s and was included on the live album Arena.

 A live version of "Careless Memories" recorded in December 1981 at the Hammersmith Odeon in London was released in 1982 as the B-side to "Hungry Like the Wolf".

-"Careless Memories" was one of the few singles included on neither the Decade nor Greatest single compilations.
+"Careless Memories" was one of the few singles not included on either the Decade or Greatest compilation albums.